Aleksandar Georgiev

-Aleksandar Georgiev (Александър Георгиев; born 10 October 1997) is a Bulgarian footballer who plays as a winger for Arda Kardzhali.
+Aleksandar Georgiev (Александър Георгиев; born 10 October 1997) is a Bulgarian footballer who plays as a winger for Spartak Varna.

 Career

 Early career

 Georgiev was a youth player of hometown team Svetkavitsa Targovishte.
 He spent one year in Hristo Stoichkov's academy in Vilafranca football club.
 After that he joined Litex Lovech's academy.

 Litex Lovech

 Georgiev made his debut coming on as a substitute in the 42nd minute for Litex in a match against Ludogorets Razgrad won by Litex.

 CSKA Sofia

 On 10 June he and 15 others Litex players joined the refounded CSKA Sofia club.
 He began the season in the reserve team of the club, which plays in the Bulgarian Second League.
 He made his debut for the first team on 18 September 2016 against Cherno More Varna coming on as a substitute in the 73rd minute.

+Krumovgrad

+In June 2023, Georgiev signed a contract with newly promoted Krumovgrad.

+Spartak Varna

+In February 2025, he joined Spartak Varna.

 International career

 On 13 May 2016 he was included in the Bulgaria U21 team for the 2016 Toulon Tournament.
 He scored his first goal for the U21 side on 11 October 2016 in a match against Romania U21 won by Bulgaria with 2-0.